Sher-Chowdhury/vagrant-openldap/README.md

 # Set up

-From your macbook/laptop/desktop, open up a bash (or git-bash) terminal, cd into the directory that contains the file "Vagrantfile", then run:
+From your macbook/laptop/desktop, open up a bash terminal (or git-bash for windows users), cd into the directory that contains the file "Vagrantfile", then run:

 ```sh
 $ vagrant up
 ```

+Note: this command might fail the first time, with only about 15 lines of output.
+If so then try a couple more times.

-Monitor output, there will be some texts that are highlighted in red.
-Review them to ensure that they're not error messages.
+Monitor the output, there will be some texts that are highlighted in red, which is expected.
+You just need to review them to ensure that they're not error messages.

 Next confirm everything is running: